g2glab/docs-g2gml/contents/g2gml.md

 # G2GML

-G2GML is RDF Graph to Property Graph Mapping Language.
+G2GML is a RDF Graph to Property Graph Mapping Language.

 ## Overview